kettleStudio/kettleStudio/README.md

 ### Supported Operating Systems
-- Fedora Linux  (Something that is interesting about who use Fedora Linux: Linus Torvalds, creator of the Linux, uses Fedora)
+- Fedora Linux  (Something that is interesting, about who use Fedora Linux: Linus Torvalds, creator of the Linux, also uses Fedora)
 - Mac OS
 - Windows
 - and other Linux systems